-The edX video player supports videos in .mp4, .webm, .mpeg, and .ogg format.
+The edX video player supports videos in .mp4, .mpeg, .webm, and .ogg format.
 However, to help make sure all standard browsers can play your video, edX strongly recommends that you use the .mp4 format.

-6.2.3 Step 2.
+7.2.3 Step 2.
 Create or Obtain a Video Transcript

 Transcripts are required for your videos.
-Transcripts are required for deaf or hard of hearing learners to understand audio content, and helpful for learners who speak other languages.
+Transcripts help learners with hearing impairments understand audio content, and they are helpful for learners who speak other languages.
 You can allow learners to download transcripts so that they can read them offline.
 You associate a transcript with a video when you create the video component.

 Timed transcripts in the SubRip Text (.srt) format are strongly recommended.
-A transcript in the .srt format appears next to its associated video and automatically scrolls as the video plays.
-A learner can select a word in the transcript to jump to the point in the video where that word is spoken.
+Learners can select the Show transcript (") icon in the video player's control bar to show the transcript next to the video.
+The transcript automatically scrolls as the video plays, and learners can select a line in the transcript to jump to the point in the video where that word is spoken.